freemn-del/freemn-del.github.io/Q&A.md

 Evil Russian hacker Ivan is attacking again!
 This time, he got a job in a large American company to steal commercial information for his customer to gain a competitive advantage in the market.
 In his attack, Ivan used all available means, especially blackmail, bribery, and technological surveillance.
 What is the name of such an attack?
 Ans: `Corporate Espionage`
 exp: `Or industrial espionage involves the covert and often illegal acquisition of confidential business information for competitive advantage.
 It typically includes methods like blackmail, bribery, and technological surveillance, as described in the scenario.`

-Identify a low tech way of gaining unauthorized access to information?
-Ans: `Social engineering`

 John, a cybersecurity specialist, wants to perform a syn scan in his company's network.
 He has two machines.
 The first machine (192.168.0.98) has snort installed, and the second machine (192.168.0.151) has kiwi Syslog installed.
 When he started a syn scan in the network, he notices that kiwi Syslog is not receiving the alert message from snort.
 He decides to run Wireshark in the snort machine to check if the messages are going to the kiwi Syslog machine.
 What Wireshark filter will show the connections from the snort machine to kiwi Syslog machine?
 Ans: `tcp.dstport==514 && ip.dst==192.168.0.151`